vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 has become the new battleground, where staying competitive hinges on having correct, consistent, and up-to-date information about customers, inventory, logistics, and more.
-Now add partners and their own data creation mechanisms and data silos and having an end-to-end view of data can feel like an impossibility.
+Now add partners and their own data creation mechanisms and data silos to this mix, and having an end-to-end view of data can feel like an impossibility.

-Building infrastructure that can tackle this heavy lift of keeping data and the code that operates on it synchronized across clouds, companies, regions, accounts, and technology stacks is challenging, even for well staffed IT organizations.
-Developers need a reliable, resilient, and scalable data integration platform, and they don’t have the time or resources to DIY it from the ground up.
+Building and operating scalable, fault-tolerant infrastructure that can tackle the heavy lift of keeping data and the code that operates on it synchronized across clouds, companies, regions, accounts, and technology stacks is challenging, even for well staffed IT organizations.
+Developers need a reliable, resilient, and scalable data integration platform, and most companies don’t have the time or resources to DIY it from the ground up.

 _Enter Vendia Share_ - a simple, schema-driven platform that enables developers